This article discusses these topics:

 - The size of the absorption area in square feet.

 The table indicates the equivalent inches of precipitation that a hydraulic load test will introduce into the absorption area.

 Where Can I Read More About Hydraulic Load Test Procedures?

 Penn State University Extension has developed a number of Fact Sheets related to onlot wastewater systems.
-They have prepared a summary of the steps to be performed for a hydraulic load test and posted it on their website.
+They have prepared a summary of the steps to be performed for a hydraulic load test as well as when a hydraulic load test should be performed on a system — it is available on their website.